 Overseas qualified pharmacists from countries other than New Zealand, seeking general registration in Australia are required to pass an examination conducted under the auspices of the Australian Pharmacy Council (APC).
 Further information about the ‘Knowledge Stream’ and ‘Competency Stream’ examination procedures is available on the APC website.
 Successful candidates are then required to complete a period of supervised practice assigned to them by the Pharmacy Board of Australia.

-‘Knowledge Stream’ candidates, are required to complete an internship in accordance with the Board’s Registration Standard: Supervised practice arrangements and must follow the procedures outlined for graduates of an approved program of study on the Internships webpage of the Board’s website.
-An Application for provisional registration and supervised practice - APRO-60 must be submitted before supervised practice may be commenced.
+Successful ‘Knowledge Stream’ candidates, are required to complete an internship in accordance with the Board’s Registration Standard: Supervised practice arrangements and must follow the procedures outlined for graduates of an approved program of study on the Internships webpage of the Board’s website, which also sets out all requirements that must be successfully completed to be eligible for general registration.
+An Application for provisional registration and supervised practice - APRO-60 must be submitted and approved before supervised practice may be commenced.

-‘Competency Stream’ candidates are required to complete a shorter period of supervised practice and require limited registration for supervised practice.
-An Application for limited registration for supervised practice as a Pharmacist - ALPS-60 must be submitted with an Application - approval of supervised practice as a pharmacist - AASP-60 before supervised practice may be commenced:
+Successfiul ‘Competency Stream’ candidates are required to complete a shorter period of supervised practice and require limited registration for supervised practice.
+The supervision and assessment requirements that must be successfully completed during the period of limited registration are determined by the Board on a case-by-case basis.
+An Application for limited registration for supervised practice as a Pharmacist - ALPS-60 and an Application - approval of supervised practice as a pharmacist - AASP-60 must be submitted and approved before supervised practice may be commenced: